 The evolution of air cargo and global trade

-With our comprehensive, reliable and up-to-date demand and supply databases, our travel industry practice is able to provide insights and data on air, express and ocean freight demand and capacity on a global basis.
+With our comprehensive, reliable and up-to-date demand and supply databases, our travel industry practice is able to provide insights and data on global air cargo capacity, express and ocean freight demand and capacity on a regular basis.